 Samsung Galaxy S21's juiciest rumors and leaks: Everything we know so far

-Three new Galaxy S21 phones are on the way and will debut next week.
+Three new Galaxy S21 phones are on the way and will debut this week.

 More in www.cnet.com